kjolley/BIGSdb_documentation/dbase_setup.rst

   in an automated E-mail when granting access to a user who has requested access to the database using the site-wide account system (where auto-registration is not enabled).
-* registration.html - optional file containing text that will appear on login page for the current database.
-Appear right before "Log in" button.
+* registration.html - HTML markup for text that will appear on the login page for the current database.
+This appears right before the "Log in" button.
-  HTML markup can be used within this text.

 The header and footer files can alternatively be placed in the root directory of the web site, or in /etc/bigsdb, for site-wide use.
 If files exist in